US Open 2020: Andy Murray’s amazing fighting spirit adds another chapter to his legend

 No matter what the motivation, here he was, back in the singles first round of a Grand Slam, back in a place most never thought he would be again.

-Down two sets and a break and then a match point, Murray battled back to win in five by the sheer force of will to win 4-6, 4-6, 7-6 (5), 7-6 (4), 6-4 in a bruising four-hour-and-39-minute match and set up a second-round clash with 15th Felix Auger-Aliassime.
+Down two sets and a break and then a match point, Murray battled back by the sheer force of will to win 4-6, 4-6, 7-6 (5), 7-6 (4), 6-4 in a bruising four-hour-and-39-minute match and set up a second-round clash with 15th seed Felix Auger-Aliassime.

 A rollercoaster performance